allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 We're all familiar with [TDD](https://en.wikipedia.org/wiki/Test-driven_development), everyone is writing unit tests these days — but unit tests won't check application state after complex UI interactions.
-If you want make sure that application behaves correctly when users interact with it, then you need to write UI tests.
+If you want yo make sure that application behaves correctly when users interact with it, then you need to write UI tests.

 Automated UI tests of your mobile application can help you detect problems with your code during everyday [Continuous Integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) process.
-It may however be hard achieve a stable test environment if your application presents data obtained from remote servers.
+It may however be hard to achieve a stable test environment if your application presents data obtained from remote servers.

 This article explains how to set up a self-contained test environment for connected iOS application, that can be used both in Continuous Integration and manual testing.